 For Palantir Foundry users: The official palantir/palantir-mcp server (GA July 2025, v0.13.0) provides 80+ developer tools spanning datasets, ontology, code repos, Python transforms, and OSDK app building — the most comprehensive coverage of any enterprise data platform.
 A separate Ontology MCP (Beta) lets external AI agents read and write ontology data through application-scoped permissions.
 See our full Palantir MCP Server review.

 Rating: 4.5/5 — Data warehousing remains one of the strongest MCP categories and got even stronger since our initial review.
-Eight vendors now have official MCP support (up from six).
+Nine vendors now have official MCP support (up from six at launch).
 Managed servers are maturing — BigQuery auto-enabled, Snowflake managed GA, Databricks added SQL execution.
-Apache Doris brought the most comprehensive tooling (25+ tools).
-DuckDB fixed its HTTP transport gap.
+Teradata’s entry brings the deepest tooling of any data warehouse MCP server and the first in-database ML/AI capabilities.
 The missing cross-warehouse federation, cost monitoring, and dbt integration prevent a perfect score, but the fundamentals are exceptional.
 If you work with data warehouses, the MCP tools are production-ready.